kumaresankp/kaggle_32gpu_free/README.md

 its OpenAI-compatible API through a temporary Cloudflare Quick Tunnel so an external AI client, such as a VS Code extension that supports custom OpenAI-compatible endpoints, can use the model.

-> **Important:** Kaggle sessions are temporary, and a Cloudflare Quick
-> Tunnel is temporary.
-This is intended for testing/experimentation, not
-> a 24/7 production API.

 ------------------------------------------------------------------------

 ## Architecture